2025 League 1 fixture release date confirmed as third tier prepares to grow in size

-The 2025 League 1 fixtures will be announced later this month, with the release date for the newly-expanded third tier’s schedule confirmed as Tuesday, November 26.
+The 2025 Championship and League 1 fixtures will be announced later this month, with the release date for the confirmed as Tuesday, November 26.

 League 1 had just nine clubs in 2024, with champions Oldham and play-off winners Hunslet both being promoted up to the Championship.